yuoohmaths/academic-webpage/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.
 ---

-I am a DPhil student at the Mathematical Institute, University of Oxford, working on identifying different relationships between products from sales transaction data, in conjunction with our industrial partner [Tesco](https://www.tesco.com/).
+I am a PhD student at the Mathematical Institute, University of Oxford, working on identifying different relationships between products from sales transaction data, in conjunction with our industrial partner [Tesco](https://www.tesco.com/).
 Understanding the hidden relations between products is essential in both economics and marketing research as well as in retail.
 In my doctoral project, we consider the problem from a network perspective, as the role extraction in bipartite networks, and further develop customised methods from this angle.

 I am part of Cohort 5 in the [EPSRC Centre for Doctoral Training for Industrially Focused Mathematical Modelling (InFoMM)](https://www.maths.ox.ac.uk/study-here/postgraduate-study/industrially-focused-mathematical-modelling-epsrc-cdt/).